Careers360 Logo

 Answer:

-The answer is the option (b) Adenosine deaminase
+The answer is option (b), Adenosine deaminase

-Explanation: (b) Adenosine deaminase commonly called ADA.
+Explanation: (b) Adenosine deaminase, commonly called ADA.

 Question:15